Uruguay, Colombia make it South America's World Cup day

 Having started their campaigns with exciting wins, Colombia and Ivory Coast served up a thriller as expected in Brasilia.

-Even without injured leading striker Radamel Falcao, the South American champions are showing an abundance of offensive talent and a lightning, counter-attacking style to surprise their rivals.
+Even without injured leading striker Radamel Falcao, the South Americans are showing an abundance of offensive talent and a lightning, counter-attacking style that is surprising rivals.

-James Rodriguez beat Ivory Coast substitute Didier Drogba to a corner with a powerful header for the first goal before Juan Quintero coolly netted a second in a 2-1 win that put Colombia on six points and guaranteed them a berth in the last 16.
+James Rodriguez beat Ivory Coast substitute Didier Drogba to a corner with a powerful header for the first goal before Juan Quintero coolly netted a second in a 2-1 win that put Colombia on six points and in control of Group C.

 COLOMBIANS PARTY